Get Rid of Rodents Once and For ALL!

 The very first thing you need to understand about any rodent that comes into your home, although you may not want to hurt or kill it, but if you don’t remove a pest one way or another, I can guarantee you will end up with an infestation that will not only be very destructive to your home (rats and mice chew through anything and cause home owner’s billions of dollars in repairs each year), there are serious health risks involved as well.

 Whether you live in the country or a big city, chances are you’ve dealt with rodents a time or two.
 These little critters may be cute but they are a huge health risk to you and your loved ones and they need to go.
-There are more than a few methods of getting rid of rodents, but for this article we’re going to focus on the more eco-friendly methods.
+There are more than a few methods of getting rid of rodents, but for this article we’re going to focus on the more eco-friendly methods for dealing with your current rat and mice problem.

 If you’re looking for an eco-friendly way of getting rid of mosquitoes, then check out our article on how to build a homemade mosquito trap.